PyramidTechnologies/pyramidtechnologies.github.io/_posts/2014-07-21-Pyramid-API-Release.md

 <p>&nbsp;</p>

 <p>Of course, this is just a basic example.
-You are free to specify your own port name, port configuration, and even configure your event handlers.&nbsp;</p>
+You are free to specify your own port name, port configuration, and even configure event handlers.&nbsp;</p>

-<h2>More feature-rich Example</h2>
+<h3>More feature-rich Example</h3>

 <div style="background:#eee; border:1px solid #ccc; padding:5px 10px">
 <pre>